marcosrgrave/formacao-comecando-com-flask-alura/README.md

 - Hidden sensitive data in .env file

 ### Problems faced:
 - For some reason, flask's render_template() function was returning string instead of HTML.
 To fix it, had to use of another of flask's tools, the make_response() function.
-It makes possible to specify the data Content-Type, witch is text/html in this case.
+It makes possible to specify the data Content-Type, which is text/html in this case.
 This solution fixed the issue.